remarkjs/remark/doc/installation.md

 ### Package Managers

-First, if you haven’t already, install Node:
+First, if you have not already, install Node:

 Either install node from its [download](https://nodejs.org/en/download/) documentation, or install [nvm](https://github.com/creationix/nvm#install-script)